gwt-plugins/gwt-eclipse-plugin/README.md

 File -> Import -> General -> Existing Projects into Workspace

-* Select your checkout of the trunk of google-plugin-for-eclipse to see all of the Eclipse projects for you to import.
+1. Select your checkout of the trunk of google-plugin-for-eclipse to see all of the Eclipse projects.
-* Import the projects that correspond to the version of Eclipse that you are using for development.
+2. Import the projects that correspond to the version of Eclipse that you are using for development.
 For example, if you have Eclipse 4.3, do not import a project that has "e33" in its name.
 Projects with 'e43' in their name should be imported in this case.
-* Do not import the 'gwt-dev-tools' or 'gwt-dev-tools-gen' projects as they are not needed and will introduce dependencies that you don't need to worry about.
+3. Do not import the 'gwt-dev-tools' or 'gwt-dev-tools-gen' projects as they are not needed and will introduce dependencies that you don't need to worry about.
-If you see errors about dependencies on gwt-user, this is the likely cause.
+If you see Eclipse errors about dependencies on gwt-user, this is the likely cause.

 ##Launching the Plug-in